davidmalcolm/texi2rst/output/using-gcov-with-gcc-optimization.rst

 Using :command:`gcov` with GCC OptimizationIf you plan to use :command:`gcov` to help optimize your code, you must first compile your program with two special GCC options:
--fprofile-arcs -ftest-coverage.
+:samp:`-fprofile-arcs -ftest-coverage`.
 Aside from that, you can use any other GCC options; but if you want to prove that every single line in your program was executed, you should not compile with optimization at the same time.
 On some machines the optimizer can eliminate some